A topic from the subject of Crystallization in Chemistry.

 • Nucleation and Growth Control: Understanding and controlling nucleation and crystal growth kinetics is crucial for optimizing crystal quality and morphology.

-• Green Crystallization: Sustainable practices in crystallization, including solventless crystallization, mechanosynthesis, and use of ionic liquids, reduce environmental impact.
+• Green Crystallization: Sustainable practices in crystallization, including solventless crystallization, mechanosynthesis, and the use of ionic liquids, reduce environmental impact.

 • Advanced Crystal Engineering: Tailoring crystal structures and properties through chemical modification, doping, and templating techniques enables the design of functional materials.